Translating Manchester’s underground music culture into a large-scale live identity system

 Environmental graphics rollout

-Industrial typography, distressed textures, warehouse materials, fly-posting aesthetics, and high-contrast graphic treatments were combined with Spotify’s contemporary visual systems and Budweiser’s unmistakable red palette to create a visual language that felt culturally grounded rather than superficially branded.
+From there, the identity drew on the visual culture surrounding Manchester’s 1980s post-punk scene, including Factory Records and The Haçienda, combining industrial typography, distressed textures, fly-posting aesthetics, and Budweiser’s red palette to create a visual language that felt culturally grounded rather than superficially branded.

 “Major Keys adhere perfectly to brand guidelines but also really get under the skin of a brand personality to understand where they can flex the visual language to be more experimental and playful.”